-When fans arrive for the big game in February, they will instantly see why Phoenix is a top-tier destination for business, for jobs, for vacationers, and for those who’d like to build a life here.&rdquo
+When fans arrive for the big game in February, they will instantly see why Phoenix is a top-tier destination for business, jobs, vacationers, and for those who’d like to build a life here.

 In addition to the new Rental Car Center Station, a new station was added at 24th Street and Buckeye Road – the 24th Street Station.
 This provides a convenient option for travelers arriving from the West Valley and downtown Phoenix.
 Roadway improvements mean that drivers will find improved access to and from nearby freeways.
-The Station features public and commercial pick-up and drop-off at the curb and will allow travelers to get to the terminals in a matter of minutes.
-Additionally, the new 24th Street Express Pay Parking, with 1,600 economy parking spaces will open just to the south of the station, also providing easy access to the terminals and another option for those travelers entering the airport from the West.
+The Station features public and commercial pick-up and drop-off at the curb, allowing travelers to get to the terminals in a matter of minutes.
+Additionally, the new 24th Street Express Pay Parking, with 1,600 economy parking spaces, will open just to the south of the station, also providing easy access to the terminals and another option for those travelers entering the airport from the West.
 The parking area will also feature a number of electric vehicle charging stations.

 Additional benefits of the project include improved accessibility, especially for customers using wheelchairs.
-The project also helps to reduce traffic on Sky Harbor Boulevard, easing transit to and from the terminals.
+The project also helps reduce Sky Harbor Boulevard's traffic, easing transit to and from the terminals.

 Other project improvements include enhancements at the PHX Sky Train®’s maintenance and support facility.
-The size of the facility was doubled, and the project saw an additional 30,000 square feet for storage, an automated vehicle wash and storage tracks.
+The size of the facility was doubled, and the project saw an additional 30,000 square feet for storage, an automated vehicle wash, and storage tracks.
 Additionally, 24 cars were added to the existing 18 vehicles.
 With the opening of this final stage, the trains will run in a three-car format compared to the two-car format they have previously been running.
 Each train car accommodates up to 53 passengers.
-It’s estimated that future ridership could reach 79,000 people daily which would include both Rental Car Center customers as well as those who park at the 24th Street Station or who are picked up or dropped off there.
+It’s estimated that future ridership could reach 79,000 people daily, including Rental Car Center customers and those who park at the 24th Street Station or who are picked up or dropped off there.